Candidates and Elections

 In 2001, an appeals court ruled that New Jersey's practice of not allowing anyone to register to vote as anything other than Democrat, Republican, or Independent was unconstitutional.
 This was the result of a lawsuit brought by a coalition of political parties, including the NJ Libertarian Party.

 Since then the number of registered libertarians has been steadily growing.
-The 2016 numbers show 5,391 registered Libertarians.
-This is a 109.5% growth from the prior year.
+The 2018 numbers show 11,040 registered Libertarians.
+This is a 32.9% growth from the prior year.
+This year we have grown once again to 8,309 registered Libertarians.
+We have 4.8 times as many registered libertarians now than we did 5 years ago,

 In the November 2016 election the NJ Libertarian Party will be running candidates under the Libertarian Party banner.
 The following candidates have been nominated to run for office under the Libertarian banner.